DURATION

 Next Steps

 Since the Sea Turtle Conservancy is a non-profit, there are certain limitations on what they can change.
-However, I definitely would like to connect with them to learn more about how they created their website and what decisions went into that process, and what steps could be taken to further enhance it.
+However, I would like to connect with them to learn more about how they created their website, what decisions went into that process, and what steps could be taken to enhance it.